montyr75/da_bootcamp/courses/start_programming_with_dart/constants/instructions.md

 double circumferenceFromRadius(double radius) => (2 * pi) * radius;
 ```

 At the top, we define a constant with the `const` keyword.
-This one is of type `num` (an `int` or `double` value).
+This one is of type `double` (a number that may have a fractional component).
 It's appropriately named `pi`, and it's given a value of `3.14`.
 Now, whenever we need to use pi in a calculation, we can do so using its name.
 As a bonus, if we ever wanted to increase the precision of the calculations, we could add more digits to `pi`'s value, and the rest of the code would continue to operate correctly without changes:

 ```dart
 const double pi = 3.14159;